 They just want to make money and don’t have a problem with selling you a puppy whose parents were never tested and cleared for genetically heritable health issues, or puppies from parents that have temperament issues.

-These are the breeders you want to avoid at all cost.
+These are the breeders you want to avoid at all costs.
 But how to recognize them?

 There are some red flags you should keep your eye on when talking to a breeder.
 For example, you will know that you are dealing with a backyard breeder or a puppy mill owner if: